Drug Taskforce Busts Up Alleged $360K Prescription Pill Ring

 Take it from a criminal defense lawyer who sees this stuff happen often: Don’t tempt fate.
 If these kinds of incidents occur, then do not delay in hiring a skilled Pittsburgh Criminal Defense Attorney.

-If you have kids, don’t keep old pain, anxiety and other meds in the house – make sure you get rid of the stuff.
+If you have kids, don’t keep old pain, anxiety, and other meds in the house – make sure you get rid of the stuff.
+Pennsylvania has a program that allows you to take these drugs to a drop off point.
+There are twenty-three locations in Washington County and forty-seven in Allegheny County.
+It’s easy to find someplace to take the meds.
+Do it.

 Because normal people – people like your son or daughter or teacher or neighbor – have had their lives turned upside down after just a few pills.